Art Therapist Near Me

 Would you like to connect or reconnect with your creativity?

 Are you looking to reduce anxiety or depression, release trauma, or find an alternative means of emotional expression?

+An innovative form of mental health care.
 Art Therapy at Body Positive Works combines the use of art media, the creative process, and the resulting artwork within the therapeutic relationship to explore feelings, reconcile emotional conflicts, foster self-awareness, increase self-esteem, and connect with your creative side.

 It can support healthy emotional expression, reduce symptoms of depression and anxiety, aid in processing past trauma, and help to explore and address negative behavior patterns, all while connecting with the creative part that exists within each and every one of us.

 “Engaging in a creative process that enhances the mind-body connection, you can improve mood and cultivate a sense of calm and well-being”

 Art Therapy: Self-Expression, Not Perfection